Ex-FIFA bosses Sepp Blatter and Michel Platini charged with fraud in Switzerland | DW | 02.11.2021

 The two ex-bosses of the international and European soccer bodies are facing corruption charges.

-Swiss prosecutors charged Sepp Blatter and Michel Platini, former officials of the international soccer's governing body FIFA, with fraud on Tuesday.
+Swiss prosecutors charged Sepp Blatter and Michel Platini, former officials of international soccer's governing body, FIFA, with fraud on Tuesday.

 The charges against Blatter include fraud, criminal mismanagement and forgery of a document.
-Platini has been charged with fraud as well as participating in mismanagement as an accomplice as well as forgery of a document.
+Platini has been charged with fraud, as well as with participating in mismanagement as an accomplice and forgery of a document.

 The charges were the result of a six-year investigation.
 The Federal Criminal Court in Bellinzona will have to decide whether to take the two men to trial.

-Both Blatter and Platini are already under prosecution for "disloyal management," "breach of trust" and "forgery of securities" related to a case from 2011 which resulted in the duo being banned from soccer in 2015.
+Both Blatter and Platini are already under prosecution for "disloyal management," "breach of trust" and "forgery of securities" related to a case from 2011 that resulted in the duo's being banned from soccer in 2015.

-The new case revolves around Platini requesting backdated additional salary in 2011 for work he did for Blatter during the FIFA boss's first term as president in 1998-2002.
+The new case revolves around Platini's requesting backdated additional salary in 2011 for work he did for Blatter during the FIFA boss's 1998-2002 first term as president.
 Blatter had been campaigning for reelection at the time and Platini's influence among European voters was key.

 "This payment damaged FIFA's assets and unlawfully enriched Platini,'' they added.
 The two men have both denied wrongdoing.

-The original charges followed hotel raids in 2015 by the US Department of Justice that led Blatter to step down as president days after starting his fifth term.
+The original charges followed hotel raids in 2015 by the US Department of Justice, which led Blatter to step down as president days after starting his fifth term.
 Platini had been considered his natural successor, but his involvement in the raids threw his campaign off track.

 FIFA's ethics committee later suspended the duo for six weeks, eventually banning them each for six years.
 Platini's suspension was shortened to four years and he was allowed to return in October 2019.